 Stress, poor sleep habits, and diet can also contribute to acne flare-ups.
 If you think one of those issues is the culprit, keep a log of your breakouts and talk with a dermatologist.

-“While breakouts can be frustrating for many women, regardless of their age, we have a wide spectrum of treatments that work,” said Dr. Yang.
-If the proper washing regime and products aren’t enough there are oral prescriptions and medications that treat the causes of acne.
+“While adult acne can be frustrating for many women, regardless of their age, we have a wide spectrum of treatments that work,” said Dr. Yang.
+If the proper washing regime and products aren’t enough there are oral prescriptions and other medical acne treatments.
 Additionally for patients with hormonal acne, there are FDA approved oral contraceptives that contain less acne causing progesterone components such as norgestimate, norethindrone acetate or drospirenone.
 The Pill can help by regulating hormones and menstrual periods, clearing up skin within three to six months according to some research, but could also have side effects, including increasing the risk of heart disease, blood clots and stroke in women who smoke.
 Another option is a prescription diuretic called spironolactone, which can block the effects of androgen in women.

 Retinoids, a drug derivative of Vitamin A, can also help, explained Dr. Yang.
 Retinoid creams can attack acne by decreasing oil gland production, regulating the way the skin sheds from the hair follicle, and unclogging pores.
 In severe cases, retinoids can be taken in pill form, known as isotretinoin or Accutane.
 This medication should only be used when acne is severe and should never be used in women who are trying to become pregnant, as the risk of severe birth defects is extremely high.